 In summary, Part II began by identifying the Article 2(4) prohibition on the use or threat of force.
 It continued by identifying the exceptions to that prohibition—collective action under Chapter VII powers, and self-defense.
-Because this discussion is clearly intended to be grounded in the latter, it went on to consider self-defense, and identified three recognized “types”. these, only self-defense in response to an armed attack, and/or anticipatory self-defense are generally considered to be lawful.
+Because this discussion is clearly intended to be grounded in the latter, it went on to consider self-defense, and identified three recognized “types”.
+Of these, only self-defense in response to an armed attack, and/or anticipatory self-defense are generally considered to be lawful.
 Furthermore, Part II demonstrated how the jus in bello must also play a constructive role in establishing the lawfulness of self-defense actions.
-Key to the discussion, however, is the fact that pre-emptive self-defense is not widely supported concept.
+Key to the discussion, however, is the fact that pre-emptive self-defense is not a widely supported concept.
 Nevertheless, with the continuing introduction of increasingly advanced EAIs squarely in mind, this is something the present authors will proceed to challenge in Parts III and IV.

 III.
 Influence Communications, Propaganda and Self-Defense